Best Ethnomusicology Graduate Schools and Programs

-Graduate school rankings for ethnomusicology - the sociology and anthropology of music - are scarce.
 If you're interested in studying a specific type of music - like Amazon rainforest music - you'll want a knowledgeable mentor in an institution with a complementary area studies program.
 If your interests are more general, you could look for at least two full-time, permanent ethnomusicologists who are part of a school's faculty.

 You might seek advice from the Society of Ethnomusicology.
 Some schools offer special archives, publication opportunities, institutes and performance programs.
 Choose the one that best fits your goals of becoming an academic, music curator, music librarian or an employee of a public outreach group, like the National Endowment for the Arts.

 University of California in Los Angeles

 The University of California in Los Angeles (UCLA) was the Times Higher Education sixteenth-ranked world university for 2016 (www.timeshighereducation.co.uk).
 The university earned first place in the 2010 National Research Council rankings for musicology programs (www.nap.edu).
 UCLA's music specialties faculty was ranked fifth in scholarly productivity by the Chronicle of Higher Education in 2007 (www.chronicle.com) and tied for 23rd place in the US News and World Report's best colleges category for 2016.

 The ethnomusicology department maintains an ethnomusicology archive with field recordings from all over the world.
 It publishes reports, DVDs, videotapes and songbooks as well as an e-newsletter.
 Graduate students edit UCLA's peer-reviewed Pacific Review of Ethnomusicology.